eddiesmo/eddiesmo.github.io/_posts/2018-02-21-comparing-gtd-implementations-evernote-todoist-nirvanahq-facilethings-more.md

 - *Where:* places where you're likely to do tasks.
 - *Who:* separate tags for people you frequently work with or delegate tasks to.

 The context labels allow me to figure out what to do next that fits my context.
-For example if I'm driving, need to fill 10 minutes or am in the mood to do something specific.
+For example when I'm driving, need to fill 10 minutes or am in the mood to do something specific.

 If you can make these two requirements work, you've got yourself a basic GTD system and the rest is details (which can sometimes still be very important!).